 Renewable Energy Source

 Solar energy is a truly renewable energy source.
 It can be harnessed in all areas of the world and is available every day.
-We will run out of solar energy, unlike conventional sources of energy.
-Solar energy will be accessible as long as we have the sun - another 5 billion years.
-So, we’re good for now.
+We will never run out of solar energy, unlike conventional sources of energy, and it will be accessible as long as we have the sun - another 5 billion years.
+So, we think we’re good for now.

 Solar energy can be used for a variety of purposes.
 You can generate electricity (photovoltaics) or heat (solar thermal).
-Solar energy can be used to produce electricity in areas without access to the energy grid, to distill water in regions with limited clean water supplies and to power satellites in space.
+Solar energy can be used to produce electricity in areas without access to the energy grid, to distill water in regions with limited clean water supplies, and to power satellites in space.
 Solar energy can also be integrated into the materials used for buildings.
 Not long ago Sharp introduced transparent solar energy windows.
+What will be next?!

 Low Maintenance Costs